 This is a plain and simple act of planting certain crops together to reap the benefits of their symbiotic relationship.

 One of the most sensible things you can do for your garden is to companion plant with marigolds.
-These flowers produce a chemical that deters tomato hornworms and other garden pests, so planting them near your tomatoes can help keep them away.
+These flowers produce a strong scent that can deter tomato hornworm moths and other garden pests.

 5. Trap Crops

-You can plant trap crops around the perimeter of your garden, or wherever you see signs of these horned caterpillars.
-These plants keep certain critters away from your main crops.
+You can plant trap crops around the perimeter of your garden or wherever you see signs of these caterpillars.
+These plants help keep certain critters away from your main crops.

-The best trap crop for tomato hornworms is flower tobacco plants.
-The hornworms are attracted to flowering tobacco plants and will leave your tomatoes alone.
+The best trap crop for tomato hornworms is flowering tobacco plants.
+The hornworms are attracted to flowering tobacco plants and will leave your tomatoes and other crops alone.

 6. Crop Rotation

-Crop rotation is a method of planting different crops in the same area of your garden each growing season [2].
+Crop rotation is the practice of planting different crops in the same area of your garden each growing season [2].

 By growing tomatoes in a different spot each season, you can help keep the population of tomato caterpillars in check.
 This method also helps prevent plant diseases from taking over.